Turks and Caicos food plates

 Conch salad from Simone's Bar and Grill.

-As would be expected for a small Caribbean nation, seafood has historically played a primary role in local cuisine.
+As would be expected for a small Caribbean nation, seafood has historically played a primary role in the local cuisine of the Turks and Caicos Islands.

 Unripe sea grapes on Providenciales in the Turks and Caicos